Improving Fertilizer Quality for Highly Productive Agriculture and Balanced Nutrition

 About the Program

-- Donors and financial institutions working in the field of agro-input markets development
+- Donors and financial institutions working in the field of agro-input market development.

 As a result of the five-day training program, participants will be able to:

-- 1. Identify chemical and physical properties of fertilizers that determine quality
+- 1. Identify chemical and physical properties of fertilizers and fertilizer management practices that determine fertilizer quality.

 The program faculty will include subject matter experts from IFDC and partner organizations.